Don’t let this year’s round of seasonal bugs sabotage your winter plans.

 Research has shown that if zinc is administered within 24 hours of the onset of symptoms it reduces the duration and severity of the common cold in healthy people.8

-If you want to be sure you are getting enough zinc in the winter months make sure you eat plenty of meat, poultry, fish, beans and cheese.
+If you want to be sure you have enough zinc in the winter months make sure you eat plenty of meat, poultry, fish, beans and cheese.

-But if you’re not it’s worth stocking up with some echinacea during the winter season.
+But if you’re not it’s particularly worth stocking up with some echinacea during the winter season.

 - Although echinacea is grown natively in America it is now also cultivated in Britain.